Recap: MIMA Summit

 Presented by Steve Rudolph (Carlson School of Management), this session explored authentic storytelling—right up my ally.

 What is authentic storytelling?
 It’s the sharing of someone’s authentic story, having NOT prompted them to say something specific, like a company tagline, but letting them talk about their experiences in a way that will resonate with consumers.

-You see it everywhere; authentic stories are found in short videos that tug at your heartstrings.
+You see it everywhere; authentic stories are found in videos that tug at your heartstrings.
 Interviews that make you tear up.
-Authentic storytelling is a way to get an emotional sell—increasingly, consumers want to hear from peers what they should or shouldn’t buy or engage with.
+Authentic storytelling is a way to get an emotional sell.
+Increasingly, consumers want to hear from peers what they should or shouldn’t buy.